Coup a further complication for tricky Myanmar-China ties

-1 of5 FILE - In this Jan.
-17, 2020, file photo, a traffic police stands on a road as he clears a road near a welcoming billboard to Chinese President Xi Jinping, in Naypyitaw, Myanmar.
+1 of5 FILE - In this April 24, 2019, file photo, Chinese President Xi Jinping, right, shakes hands with Myanmar State Counsellor Aung San Suu Kyi at the Great Hall of the People in Beijing.
 The military coup on Monday, Feb.
-1, 2021 deposed national leader Aung San Suu Kyi a little over a year after Xi made a show of support to her with the first visit by a head of state from Beijing to Myanmar since 2001 and 33 agreements on a wide range of issues.
-Aung Shine Oo/AP Show More Show Less
+1, 2021 deposed national leader Aung San Suu Kyi a little over a year after Chinese President Xi Jinping made a show of support to her with the first visit by a head of state from Beijing to Myanmar since 2001 and 33 agreements on a wide range of issues.
+(Fred Dufour/Pool Photo via AP, File) Fred Dufour/AP Show More Show Less

 2 of5 FILE - In this Jan.
 11, 2021, file photo, Myanmar's leader Aung San Suu Kyi, right, and Chinese Foreign Minister Wang Yi pose for a photo, during their meeting at the President House in Naypyitaw, Myanmar.
 The military coup on Monday, Feb.
 1, 2021 in Myanmar reflects the leadership's return to leaning on support from Beijing after the international condemnation of the country's treatment of its Rohingya minority.
 (Myanmar President Office via AP, File) AP Show More Show Less